TimeWarpEngineering/timewarp-architecture/Source/TimeWarp.Architecture.Template/templates/TimeWarp.Architecture/Documentation/Developer/HowToGuides/HowToWrite_BFF_API_Contracts.md

 #### File Naming:

-The Location of the contract will be in the `Features` folder of the project .
-The file name should be the same as the primary function of the API operation, following the convention:
+The Location of the contract will be in the `Feature` folder (Features/<FeatureName>) of the project .
+- **Path**: `Features/<FeatureName>`
 > Note: FeatureName should be plural this helps avoid naming conflicts with Classes.
 > Example: `namespace TimeWarp.Features.ChartOfAccounts`

 > Note: Sometimes Features are grouped and there could be another layer.
 > Example: `namespace TimeWarp.Features.Accounting.ChartOfAccounts`

+The file name should be the same as the primary function of the API operation, following the convention:

 ### File Naming Convention